algernon-A/HistoricalStartLite/README.md

 # Cities Skylines 2 : Historical Start
-Enables more historical city building when using the game's unlocking progression system by unlocking:
+Enables more historical city building when using the game's unlocking progression system by unlocking from the start of the game:
 1. **Rail**
 1. **Shipping**
 1. **Specialized Industry** (farming/mining/logging)

-at the start of the game.
-Also enables placement of train stations and cargo terminals without having to place a depot first.
+Also enables placement of **train stations** and **cargo terminals** without having to place a depot first.

 This makes it much easier to lay out and grow a city that historically would have been founded prior to the automobile era, and enables you to properly utilize the transportation networks and/or industries those cities would have been originally founded for and developed around.